aceisScope/GCP_DE_Notes/README.md

 -   globally trigger events
 -   pub/sub is hipaa compliant.
 -   Seeking: to alter the state of acknowledgement of messages in bulk.
 For example, you can seek to a timestamp in the past, and all messages received after that time will be marked as unacknowledged
 -   Snapshot: are used in seeking as an alternative to a timestamp.
-You need to create a snapshot at a point in time, and that snapshot will retain all messages that were unacknowledged at the point of the snapshot's creation,
+You need to create a snapshot at a point in time, and that snapshot will retain all messages that were unacknowledged at the point of the snapshot's creation, accessing telemetry or metrics

 ### Details: